Shimano® Hydraulic Brake Service and Adjustment

 - Remove brake pads to avoid contamination by brake fluid.

-Install Shimano® brake block #Y8CL18000 in place of pads.
-If blocks are not available, substitute a block of about 10mm wide block to prevent piston from extending.
+- Install Shimano® brake block #Y8CL18000 in place of pads.
 Substitute a clean 10mm hex wrench if the brake block is not available.

 - Rotate bike as necessary until tubing has a continuous upward slope from the brake caliper to the reservoir.
 Rotate lever on handlebar until top surface of reservoir is parallel with the ground.